appscode-cloud/docs/docs/platform/guides/database-management/upgrade-version.md

 ## 3. Review and Submit

 The Preview page displays the full `MongoDBOpsRequest` manifest that will be applied to your cluster.
-Review it carefully to confirm all settings are correct.

 ![Preview page showing the generated MongoDBOpsRequest YAML manifest](../images/update-version-submit.png)